Updated December 2015

-Cowley County is served by the East office of KU Medical Center's Area Health Education Centers (AHECs) in Pittsburg, which serves the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.
+Cowley County is served by KU Medical Center's Area Health Education Centers (AHECs) which serve the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.

 Enhancing Student Education

-- Cowley County is part of the Southcentral Medical Education Network with Greg Thomas, MD, and Marla Ullom-Minnich, MD, a resident of McPherson and Moundridge, respectively, serving as the Medical Education Director.
-The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.
+- Cowley County is part of the South-Central Medical Education Network with Greg Thomas, M.D., and Marla Ullom-Minnich, M.D., residents of McPherson and Moundridge, respectively, serving as the medical education directors.
+The directors help coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce

-- 47 KU Medical Center graduates live and/or practice in Cowley County.
+- 60 KU Medical Center alumni live and/or practice in Cowley County.

 Advancing Health Care Access